 Some Java versions may work with other Puppet Server versions, but we do not test or support those cases.
 Community submitted patches for support greater than Java 11 are welcome.
 Both Java 8 and 11 are considered long-term support versions and are planned to be supported by upstream maintainers until 2022 or later.

-Note: Java 8 runtime packages do not exist in the standard repositories for Debian 8 (Jessie) or Ubuntu 18.04 (Bionic).
-To install Puppet Server on Jessie, configure the
+Note: Java 8 runtime packages do not exist in the standard repositories for Ubuntu 18.04 (Bionic).
+To install Puppet Server on Bionic, enable the universe repository.

 Install Puppet Server

 Puppet Server is configured to use 2 GB of RAM by default.
-If you're just testing an installation on a Virtual Machine, this much memory is not necessary.
+If you're simply testing an installation on a Virtual Machine, this amount of memory is not necessary.
 To change the memory allocation, see Running Puppet Server on a VM.

 systemctl stop <service_name>.